“God is our refuge” (Psalm 46, 1) for soprano, alto, tenor and bass

 sorted in:

-Part songs are non-contrapuntal musical settings for multiple voices, sometimes with keyboard or other instrumental accompaniment.
-Mozart composed only a small number of part songs, mainly for private occasions in Vienna.
-The songs used in Masonic celebrations lie somewhere between solo songs and part songs, as only the final lines are sung or repeated by a male chorus.
+Part-songs are non-contrapuntal musical settings for several voices, sometimes with accompaniment of a keyboard instrument or other instruments.
+Mozart only composed a small number of part-songs, mainly for private occasions in Vienna.
+The songs used at meetings of the Freemasons (see work group 31) stand between the part-song and the solo song because the last lines of the text are sung or repeated by a male chorus.

 Autograph, 1765